awhic/university-portfolio/README.md

 ```bash
 git clone https://github.com/awhic/university-portfolio.git
 ```
-Note: All documents are in PDF form, and can be previewed within Github.com, without the need to download.
 This portfolio is broken up into 4 parts:
 - Analytics
   - A demonstration of proficiencies regarding analysis and the filtering of data into qualitative information.